autorope/donkeycar/docs/guide/build_hardware.md

 &nbsp;

 ## Hardware
+If you purchased parts from the Donkey Car Store, skip to step 3.
 ### Step 1: Print Parts

 If you do not have a 3D Printer, you can order parts from [Donkey Store](https://squareup.com/store/donkeycar), [Shapeways](https://www.shapeways.com/) or [3dHubs](https://www.3dhubs.com/).
 I printed parts in black PLA, with 2mm layer height and no supports.
 The top roll bar is designed to be printed upside down.
+Remember that you need to print the adapters unless you have a "Magnet"

 I printed parts in black PLA, with .3mm layer height with a .5mm nozzle and no supports.
 The top roll bar is designed to be printed upside down.